hugo-strang/silhouette-upper-bound/README.md

 To compute the upper bound, the method requires a dissimilarity matrix as input.

+You can find more details in this arXiv [preprint](https://arxiv.org/abs/2509.08625).

 ## Use Cases

 The proposed data-dependent upper bound on the Average Silhouette Width (ASW) opens up opportunities for both research and industry applications.